-- Start early six months in advance of the Fiscal Year End.
+- 1) Start early six months in advance of the Fiscal Year End.
 It takes time.
 A lot of it.
-Starting early gives you options that you don't have when your back is against the wall. - 2) Do your homework and research -Look at year-to-date and prior budget figures.
-Know trends and expectations for the future.

-- 3) Prepare a draft budget so board/management can begin to ponder and deal with priorities and adjustments (communicate to owners, consider tradeoffs, etc.). - 4) Follow up, follow up, follow up The budget is a living document and a guide, so it will never be "perfect", but publish it and get it in place!
+Starting early gives you options that you don't have when you're out of time. - 2) Do your homework and research -Look at year-to-date and prior year budget figures.
+See the future by learning from past trends. - 3) Prepare a draft budget so board, management, and perhaps owners can begin to ponder and deal with priorities and adjustments. - 4) Follow up, follow up The budget is a living document and a guide, so it will never be "perfect".
+So publish it on time, and get it in place!